bbugyi200/funky/CONTRIBUTING.md

 ## Deploying

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed.
+Make sure all your changes are committed and that you have [bumpversion] installed.
 Then run:

 ```
 $ bumpversion patch # possible: major / minor / patch